 Through my research and experiences of this, the Christian explanation is again relating to all saints day.
 However we don’t chase the dressed up children who knock upon our doors dressed as ‘demons’.

 I will admit here I am defensive of our Pagan ways when it comes to Samhain.
 Having had to explain so many times, to more close minded individuals, that ‘Halloween’ is a real holiday and an important one.
 As are the others, Yule and Ostara being two that have a heavy cross over when it comes to traditions.
 In all honesty, I don’t care what you believe in as long as it helps you be a better person.
 However, if you cast judgement on my beliefs and practices as lesser than yours, I will smite you with my knowledge and a smile.

 To Make Merry

-You may wish to decorate your home and Alter traditional additions may include:
+You may wish to decorate your home and Altar ,traditional additions may include:

 - Bones, dried flowers and dead things (of which I have a vast collection)

 - Treasures you relate to your ancestors, pictures of loved ones lost.

 - Seeds and nuts to represent the doormant life awaiting spring.